MRU-F25-COMP2603/2633-term-project-free-bird/README.md

 How to add new tests: Refer to the "test" folder and add any given test case into it's relevant file referring to the documentation provided in them.

 How to build a release of the software: Simply build a release within GitHub, all other tasks are automated.

+--Bug Reporting--

+Found a bug?
+Please help us improve by reporting it in the "Issues" tab in our repository